rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 5.0 - Create a bar chart

-Now that we've walked through creating visualizations in two different ways - by dragging and dropping dimensions and measures directly onto a blank canvas (**Step 2.4**) and by using the **Show Me** toolbar (**Step 4.1**) - it's your turn!
+Now that we've walked through creating visualizations in two different ways - by dragging and dropping dimensions or measures directly onto a blank canvas (**Step 2.4**) and by using the **Show Me** toolbar (**Step 4.1**) - it's your turn to experiment!
 Start by creating a new worksheet.
-This time, we want to create a bar chart that visualizes
+This time, we want to create a **stacked bar chart** that visualizes the **total CO2 emissions per capita** for each of the **World bank regions**, colored by all the countries in each region.

+Hint: Start by adding the two primary dimensions/measures to the map that you want to visualize.
+Then think about how we added color using the Marks pane earlier (in **Step 3.2** and **Step 4.3**).
+Take some time to experiment, but if you get stuck, you can read specific instructions on how to create this chart [by clicking here.]()

+The image below shows the finished visualization.

+![][29]

+[29]: full-color-range.png

 ------